The Ultimate Guide to the Japan Rail Pass

 Are There Any On-Board Amenities?

-Oh yes.
+Oh yes!
 Shinkansen and Express Trains in Japan are designed for comfort and convenience – in fact, they’re pretty famous for it.
 The seats are spacious, recline fully, and come with tray tables, and there are overhead racks to hold smaller luggage.
 Most trains also have air conditioning and power outlets at every seat, too.
-We’ve traveled all over the world and it really doesn’t get much comfier than this!
+We’ve traveled all over the world, and it really doesn’t get much comfier than this!

 You’re allowed to eat on trains, too.
 Some Shinkansen lines still offer trolley service with drinks, snacks, and bento, although that service is gradually being phased out.
 We tend to stock up on bento boxes at the station before boarding.
 There are usually plenty of vending machines and convenience stores inside the stations.

 Onboard restrooms are clean, typically Western-style, and often include baby-changing facilities and accessible options.
 It varies more with buses.
-Some don’t have restrooms on board although most longer or overnight routes do.
+Some don’t have restrooms on board, although most longer or overnight routes do.
 If you’re on a bus without facilities, there will typically be a rest stop every 2-3 hours, so don’t worry too much.

 Related Read: Before planning your ultimate Japan adventure?
-Check out our guide to coommon mistakes to avoid when planning a trip to Japan to sidestep common pitfalls and make your travel planning easier from the start.
+Check out our guide to common mistakes to avoid when planning a trip to Japan to sidestep common pitfalls and make your travel planning easier from the start.

 Tips for Using the JR Pass